Opeoluwa-Ogunlaja/frontendmentor_bookmark-landing-page/README.md

 ### Continued development

 Still have a lot to develop 🙃.
 Please, you can help.
-It's just a fok away
+It's just a fork away

 ## Author